caseman/grease/doc/tutorial/tutorial2.rst

 In :ref:`part 1 <tut-chapter-1>` of the tutorial the basis was laid for the *Blasteroids* game, but it is far from complete or even playable.
 By the end of this chapter, we'll have rectified that.
 To start with, let's build on the techniques we used to create the :class:`Asteroid` class, and create an entity for the player's ship.

-The start should look pretty familar, and even a bit simpler than the asteroids:
+The start should look pretty familiar, and even a bit simpler than the asteroids:

 .. literalinclude:: blasteroids2.py
    :pyobject: PlayerShip